kevinyeh-git/osticket-prereqs/README.md

 <img src="https://github.com/kevinyeh-git/osticket-prereqs/blob/main/Screenshot_8.png" height="65%" width="65%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Open "Internet Information Services (IIS) Manager" as Administrator.
 Navigate to "PHP Manager" and select "Register new PHP version".
 Then click on the three dots to browse.
 Open our created "PHP" folder and select "php-cgi.exe".
+Next in the PHP Manager menu, select "Enable or disable an extension" and enable these three extensions: "php_imap.dll", "php_intl.dll", and "php_opcache.dll".
+To enable, just right click the extension and select "Enable".
 </p>
 <br />